Skip to contents

 )

-# Save the outputOptionsNonSpatial R data frame to a SyncroSim Datasheet
+# Save the outputOptionsNonSpatial R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, outputOptionsNonSpatial, "stsim_OutputOptions")